trustoverip/tswg-acdc-specification/spec/spec.md

 As discussed above, the presence of the `i` field at the top level of the Attribute section block makes this a targeted Attribute section.
 The AID given by the `i` field value is the Target or Issuee.
 The semantics of the issuance may be defined by the Credential Frameworks of the EGF.

-Given the absence of a `u` field at the top level of the Attributes block, however, knowledge of both SAID, `d`, field at the top level of an Attributes block and the schema of the Attributes block may enable the discovery of the remaining contents of the attributes block via a rainbow table attack [[ref: RB]] [[ref: DRB]].
+Given the absence of a `u` field at the top level of the Attributes block, however, knowledge of both SAID, `d`, field at the top level of an Attributes block and the schema of the Attributes block may enable the discovery of the remaining contents of the attributes block via a rainbow table attack [[30]] [[31]].
 Therefore, the SAID, `d`, field of the Attributes block, although a cryptographic digest, does not securely blind the contents of the Attributes block given knowledge of the Schema.
 It only provides compactness, not privacy.
 Moreover, any cryptographic commitment to that SAID, `d`, field potentially provides a fixed correlation point to the attribute block field values despite the non-disclosure of those field values via a Compact Attribute section.
 Thus, an ACDC without a UUID, `u` field in its Attributes block must be considered a Public-Attribute ACDC even when expressed in compact form.

 #### Nested partially disclosable Attribute section example